pyrogram/pyrogram/docs/source/api/client.rst

 Pyrogram Client
 ===============

-This class exposes high-level methods for an easy access to the API.
+This is the Client class.
+It exposes high-level methods for an easy access to the API.

 .. code-block:: python
     :emphasize-lines: 1-3